DanvdBoo/BeamLineEditor/README.md

 Feedback is always welcome, more features to come.

 #### Current known bugs:
+- Line moves while it shouldn't
 - Not automatically add .track.json to file names.

 #### List of features I would like to add (ordered by priority):
 - Toggable line
 - Option to apply current speedup values
+- Show z value
+- Show velocity or t-value
 - Custom logo
+- Add additional points to the line
 - A proper help page

 ### v0.2